sunzhuntu/Product-Recommendation/README.md

 * Under the root directory of the project, using "npm start" to start the browser

 * Under the root directory of the project, using "npm run dev" to start the backend server

+**Note: there is also another change on the server side ("server/server.js") when handling the adding products post request.
+Instead of saving the product id into the user table, we save the product title into the user table.
+Therefore the original code "user.products = user.products.concat(savedProduct._id)" has been replaced bythe code "user.products = user.products.concat(savedProduct.title)"**